Check for Leaks

 1. Check Your Toilets & Irrigation System

 These are common sources of leaks.
 Open the tank on the back of the toilet and add several drops of food coloring, or use the free toilet leak detection kits available at our office during business hours.
 Wait 15 minutes.
 If colored water shows up in the toilet bowl, there is a leak.
 Replace or re-adjust the flapper and check for leaks again.
-We provide free flappers to customers as well.

 Check your irrigation system while it is both off and on.
 Things to look for that indicate leaks include tall vegetation or moss growing around sprinkler heads, wet spots on soil or pavement, eroding soil, dry spots in your lawn, etc.